 Cinnamon buds are most famously used in recipes for authentic pfeffernusse, which are small, hard German cookies flavored with a variety of different spices, and traditionally made during Christmastime in Germany.
-They are also a featured spice in recipes for ‘cassia bud pickles’ dating back to the late 19th century.
+They are also a featured spice in rec for ‘cassia bud pickles’ dating back to the late 19th century.

 Cinnamomum verum, sometimes referred to as ‘true cinnamon’ is native to Sri Lanka, formerly known as Ceylon, whereas cassia or C. aromaticum is native to southern China, and Burma.
 Other, lesser known and not commercially cultivated species of cassia include Cinnamomum burmannii and Cinnamomum loureirii.
 The spices date to 3000 BCE, when the first references to cassia were made in Chinese literature.
 Cinnamon was brought to Egypt during the reign of Queen Hatshepsut during the 16th century BCE, and both cinnamon and cassia were included as ingredients for anointing oil in the Bible's Exodus 30:22-25.
 Today, Cinnamon buds are primarily harvested for commercial use in the main cinnamon and cassia producing regions of Sri Lanka, Indonesia, China, Vietnam and Burma, and are shipped around the world.
 Cinnamon, or Cassia buds, can be found in specialty stores and through online vendors.